ASSOCIATION OF LAW LIBRARIES

 ARTICLE V. DISCRIMINATION

-Neither membership, nor full participation in the activities in this Association, shall be denied to any person on account of race, color, religion, sex, age, national origin, disability, or sexual orientation.
+Neither membership, nor full participation in the activities in this Association, shall be denied to any person on account of race, color, religion, sex, age, national origin, disability, sexual orientation, or gender identification.

 ARTICLE VI.
 ASSOCIATION AND AALL